slawinski/slawinski-dev/blog/enable-subscribing-using-netlify-functions-and-mailchimp.md

 date: 2020-05-31T19:15:45.030Z
 ---
 This tutorial is strongly inspired by the work of people behind https://codegregg.com/blog/netlifyMailchimpFunction/.
 They deserve all the credit.
+If you want to learn more about serverless functions provided by NEtlify I recommend this blog post https://flaviocopes.com/netlify-functions/.

 Instal Netlify CLI